Arthur Helps: Biography

 He was not, however, forgotten by his political friends.
 He possessed admirable tact and sagacity; his fitness for official life was unmistakable, and in 1860 he was appointed Clerk of the Privy Council on the recommendation of Lord Granville.
 This appointment brought him into personal communication with The Queen and The Prince Consort, both of whom came to regard him with confidence and respect.
 In 1864 he received the honorary degree of DCL from Oxford University.

 In 1862 he established the Bishops Waltham Clay Company for the manufacture of bricks and terracotta.
 He was also involved with the Bishops Waltham Railway Company, set up to link the brickworks (and the town) with the main London-Southampton line.
 However, profits were small and he faced competition from the Staffordshire Potteries.
 Helps also financed the Coke and Gasworks which lit the town from 1864.

 Helps was also affected by the banking panic of 1866, caused by the failure of Overend, Gurney and Company.
 It had invested heavily in long-term railway stocks rather than holding cash reserves.
 The brickworks went into liquidation in 1867 and Helps had to sell the Vernon Hill estate.
 Queen Victoria in a personal gesture (he had edited a volume of Prince Albert's speeches in 1862) offered him a grace and favour residence in Kew Gardens.
-He lived for the rest of his life in Queen Charlotte's Cottage, near the main gates.
+He lived for the rest of his life in Queen Charlotte's Cottage ("Kew Cottage"), near the main gates.

 He was made a Companion of the Order of the Bath in 1871 and a Knight Commander of the Order of the Bath in the following year.
 He died of pleurisy on 7 March 1875.